aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/setting-size-unit-barcode-image/_index.md

 import com.aspose.barcode.generation.BarcodeGenerator;
 ```

-Now, let's break down the process of setting the size unit for a barcode image into simple and comprehensible steps.
+## How to **generate barcode image java** with Aspose.BarCode?

+Below is the complete workflow.
+Each step is explained in plain language, and the original code blocks are kept exactly as they were.

-## Step 1: Define the Resource Directory
+### Step 1: Define the Resource Directory

 ```java
 // The path to the resource directory.
 String dataDir = "Your Document Directory";
 ```

-Ensure you replace "Your Document Directory" with the actual path to your resource directory.
+Replace `"Your Document Directory"` with the absolute path where you want the barcode image saved.

-## Step 2: Instantiate Barcode Object
+### Step 2: Instantiate the Barcode Object

 ```java
 // Instantiate barcode object, Set the symbology type to code128 and Set the